 Among chicken wing connoisseurs, Byrne’s Tavern is often at the top of the list.
 The Port Richmond bar has been pressure cooking its famously tender wings since 1978.
 On Super Bowl Sunday, Byrne’s starts cooking before daylight and sells literally thousands of wings to go.

-Available at the combination Nunu and Cheu Fishtown, the black garlic wings are a must-try.
-They’re made tangy with a sauce consisting of a fermented bulb of garlic that’s pureed with soy sauce and cooked in brown sugar, and served with sesame, lime, and scallions or cilantro.
+The black garlic wings at Cheu Fishtown are tangy with a sauce consisting of a fermented bulb of garlic that’s pureed with soy sauce and cooked in brown sugar, and they’re served with sesame, lime, and scallions or cilantro.

 Love & Honey Fried Chicken